threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 - **package.py** manages the lifecycle of the package.
  - By default, main functionalities are used to start,stop,install..etc the packages.
- - If additional functionalities want to be added during install,uninstall,start of the package in 3Bot server they can be redifined in this file.
+ - If additional functionalities want to be added during install,uninstall,start of the package in 3Bot server they could be redifined in this file.
- - The basic functions that you can add are included here
+ - The basic functions that you could add are included here
   ```python
   from jumpscale.loader import j